anandh4411/vision-engine-api-gateway/README.md

-# Express API Gateway
+# Vision Engine API Gateway

-This is a Node.js Express API Gateway that acts as a single entry point for clients to interact with multiple microservices.
+This is a Node.js Express API Gateway that acts as a single entry point for vision engine client apps to interact with multiple microservices.
 It provides load balancing capabilities to distribute requests across different instances of the microservices for improved scalability and fault tolerance.

 ## Features